thejetjayjay/DomCobb/README.md

 ## Output Format

-DomCobb generates prompts in a standardized format saved as `Outputs/agent-name-yyyy-mm-dd.md`:
+DomCobb generates prompts in a standardized format:

 1. **SUMMARY**: What the prompt does, key features, use cases (3-5 bullets)
 2. **FINAL PROMPT**: Pasteable text with labeled sections (ROLE, GOALS, INSTRUCTIONS, CONTEXT, CONSTRAINTS, OUTPUT SPEC, EVAL)
 3. **POSSIBLE VARIABLES**: Customization options and alternative approaches
 4. **NOTES AND SOURCES**: Rationale, assumptions, and sources consulted

-Drafts are saved to `Outputs/drafts/draft-agent-name-yyyy-mm-dd.md` during iteration cycles.
+Prompts are saved locally by the user during the iteration process.

 ---